9nate-drake/mcp-yfinance/README.md

 1. Restart Claude Desktop
 2. Look for the yfinance server in the 🔌 menu
 3. Example queries:
-   - Get current stock info: "Get me the current stock information for MSFT"
+   - Get current stock price: "Get me the current stock price for MSFT"
-   - Get historical data: "Get me AAPL's historical data for the last 3 months using get_historical_data"
+   - Get historical data: "Analyse the last 3 months of Apple stock performance"
+   - Check ownership: "What's the intsitutional ownership of Nvidia?"
+   - Check analyst targets: "What's the median price target for TSLA?"

 ## Development